eoduniyi/hyperSpec.gsoc2020/README.md

 See Hadley Wickham's [Testing chapter](https://r-pkgs.org/tests.html) to get more information about setting up unit testing for R. Additionally, André Müller's ["Unit Testing in R"](https://towardsdatascience.com/unit-testing-in-r-68ab9cc8d211) is a helpful resource for R test development.

 #### 3.7.2.
 Writing unit test for `rename.hyperSpec()`
 Because the column renaming functionality is provided by `dplyr::rename()` I don't need to test if that works (it's already being [tested](https://github.com/tidyverse/dplyr/blob/master/tests/testthat/test-rename.R)).
-Instead, the main things I want to test is that `rename()` doesn't allow the renaming of `$spc` and that when the columns of the data frame are renamed the labels are correctly updated:
+Instead, the main things I want to test is that `rename()` doesn't allow the renaming of `spc` and that when the columns of the data frame are renamed the labels are correctly updated:
 ![](https://storage.googleapis.com/root-proposal-1246/opensource/RGSoC2020/rename.hyperSpec.unittest.png)

 Certainly there are more test I could write for `rename()`, but I think these three are a good start.
 We can use `covr` to check the testing coverage: